Building 306, Hangar (on the right side of SAC Blvd north of Base Operations, just before the 90 degree left turn at the runway fence)

 Q. Can I use my G.I.
 Bill?

-A. YES!
-The Montgomery and Post 9/11 G.I.
-Bills can be used, if you are eligible for benefits, for training beyond your Private Pilot license.
+A. At the present time, NO. The Montgomery and Post 9/11 G.I.
+Bills can be used only through a 14 CFR Part 141 school, if you are eligible for benefits, for training beyond your Private Pilot license.
+The Part 141 school requires appointment of a Chief Flight Instructor who meets criteria established by the FAA.
+We have been actively looking for such an individual, but the current strong airline hiring boom has severely limited availability of candidates.
+Once we have hired a Chief Flight Instructor, re-established the Part 141 school, and been re-approved by the VA, there are some other considerations of which you should be aware.
 The G.I.
 Bills are supposed to be training you for a vocation or career, and the VA considers the Private Pilot license to be more of a recreational license.
-Once you complete Private Pilot training you can use the Montgomery or Post 9/11 G.I.
-Bill to reimburse all/some of your expenses toward obtaining your Commercial certificate, or advanced ratings.
-Apply with the VA and get started in one of our Part 141 courses today.
-Call the Aero Club for more information.
+Once you complete Private Pilot training, you can then apply to use Montgomery or Post 9/11 G.I.
+Bill benefits to reimburse all/some of your expenses toward obtaining your Commercial certificate, or advanced ratings.

 Q. Do I need an FAA medical examination?